Last Updated on July 2, 2026 by Daniel Globe

 How Does Snow Affect Travel in Sicily?

 When snow falls in Sicily, travel can change fast, especially in higher places like Mount Etna and Enna, where roads can close and icy conditions make driving risky.
-You may face sudden travel disruptions as snow piles up, trees bend or snap, and narrow routes turn slick.
+During the February 2023 storm, heavy snow load caused trees to bend or break onto roads, and civil protection authorities advised people to stay off the mountain entirely until conditions were cleared.
+You may face sudden travel disruptions as snow piles up and narrow routes turn slick.
 That’s why winter preparedness matters: keep chains, warm layers, and a charged phone ready before you head out.

 - Check local road alerts before you leave.

-- Use 24-hour shuttles when roads feel unsafe.
+- Use available shuttles or the Funivia dell’Etna cable car when roads feel unsafe.

 - Slow down, even on short mountain drives.

 Because snow is rare, many drivers aren’t used to these conditions, and accidents can happen quickly.
 Still, the white landscape can also draw visitors for winter sports, bringing life and income to snowy towns.
-If you stay flexible, you can move through Sicily with more freedom and less stress when the weather turns wild.
+If you stay flexible and check conditions ahead of time, you can move through Sicily with less stress when the weather turns wild.

 When Is the Best Time to See Snow in Sicily?